U.S. judge rejects accused Silk Road creator's bid to suppress evidence

-NEW YORK, Oct 10 (Reuters) - A Texas man accused of creating an underground online drug marketplace called Silk Road lost a bid on Friday to suppress virtually all the evidence in his case ahead of his trial next month in New York.
+NEW YORK (Reuters) - A Texas man accused of creating an underground online drug marketplace called Silk Road lost a bid on Friday to suppress virtually all the evidence in his case ahead of his trial next month in New York.

 Lawyers for Ross Ulbricht, 30, argued that search warrants executed in the investigation were improper.
 The warrants stemmed from an earlier search of an Icelandic server that was “shrouded in mystery,” defense lawyers said, questioning whether it was constitutional.